 "I suppose I represent a rather eclectic mix of business experience, media and creative work," she says.
 "I am driven from within and not so much by social status and that sort of thing.
 Just don't try to put me into a category.
 And, as with everyone else who works on Hoosier History Live, I have a passion for creating great work.
 But most importantly, I have a passion for creative collaboration.
 It's just so exciting when all the 'pieces' come together so brilliantly."

 Richard was a reporter alongside Nelson Price in the 1980s and '90s at The Indianapolis News.
-Now he runs Monomedia, an Indianapolis-based websites and photography company.
+Now he runs Monomedia, an Indianapolis-based website and photography company.

-A longtime downtown Indianapolis resident, Richard is former president of the Chatham Arch Neighborhood Association and currently serves on the board of the Chatham Arch Neighborhood Foundation.
+A longtime downtown Indianapolis resident, Richard is former president of the Chatham Arch Neighborhood Association and has served on the board of the Chatham Arch Neighborhood Foundation.
 He earned a bachelor of arts degree in English and journalism from Marshall University in his hometown of Huntington, W.Va.